How to Make Your Healthcare Marketing Mobile-Friendly (and Why You Must)

 We’ve all been to those websites on our phones where we can’t read a thing.
 It takes some zooming, pinching, and scrolling to orient ourselves on the page.
 If we can’t find the content we want right away, navigation to other pages on the site can be a nightmare.

 For mobile healthcare audiences with a plethora of options, this simply won’t do.
-Ninety-four percent of them will mistrust a poorly designed website or even reject it entirely.
+Eighty-eight percent of them will mistrust or reject a website that led to a negative online experience.

 A significant chunk of your audience (a chunk that grows daily) will have their first encounter with your brand via a smartphone or tablet.
 Knowing that people will engage with your website from a variety of devices, your best bet is a responsive web design for improving the user experience.
 Responsive web designs adjust the size of page elements to suit the particular device being used to access them.
 As an added bonus, search engines like Google reward responsive designs with higher rankings.